The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 Cosplay club is a place where cosplayers, prop makers, costume makers, wig stylists, photographers, editors, and digital content creators alike can come together for a communal workspace!

 This club is all about cooking and community with the aim of bringing some of our home to Bard!
-This club has weekly meetings on the weekend where we prepare meals and deserts to later eat together.
-The beauty of sharing a bit of your self and your culture is what makes the Culinary Community club so special!
+We host gatherings where we prepare meals and deserts to eat together.
+The beauty of sharing a bit of yourself and your culture is what makes the Culinary Community club so special!

 Not Just Dungeons and Dragons is Bard's hub for all manner of role playing games.
 Through ongoing drop-in campaigns, special events and a sizable lending library of sourcebooks, the club aims to foster a sense of community among Bard's players of RPGs, and to provide opportunities and resources which would otherwise be unavailable.